-Procurement have considerable economic importance both nationally and internationally, and represent a significant share of national GDP.
-On the domestic front, the procurement of goods and services by public bodies provides critical inputs that allow governments to provide public services and to perform other tasks.
-Procurement systems have a significant impact on the efficient use of public funds and, more generally, on public confidence in the government and good governance.
-Obtaining a good economic efficiency, public access to information on public procurement and equitable opportunities for suppliers to compete for public contracts, are all essential conditions of an efficient procurement system.
+On the domestic front, through the procurement of goods, works and services from non-government suppliers, public bodies meet their obligation to provide essential services to their citizens.
+Procurement systems have a significant impact on the efficient use of public funds and, more generally, on good governance and public confidence in and support of government.
+Achieving economic efficiency, providing equitable opportunities for suppliers to compete for public contracts, and allowing public access to information on public procurement are all essential conditions of an effective procurement system.

-goPRS is a suite of software designed specifically to 1) improve public procurement regulatory authorities internal review and monitoring of the procurement approval process; 2) reduce human interaction and personal contacts between procurement officials (MDAs) and regulatory bodies staff that can give rise to bribery opportunities; 3) kick-off regulatory bodies oversight on budget appropriations versus reported procurement actions; and 4) manage and publish procurement-related information (vendors database, prices lists) to assist suppliers in preparing their best offers and governments in assessing them to support the procurement process.
-Read more
+goPRS is a suite of software designed specifically to 1) improve the ability of public procurement regulatory and oversight authorities to monitor and review all procurements and to approve procurements above established thresholds; 2) reduce human interaction and personal contacts between procurement entities, bidders and regulatory authorities that can give rise to bribery opportunities; 3) improve the ability of regulatory authorities to compare budget appropriations and procurement expenditures by providing up-to-date and accurate data and information on individual procurement actions; and 4) manage and publish procurement-related information (vendors database, prices lists) to assist suppliers in preparing their best offers and governments in assessing their offers to support the procurement process.

 goPRS development is an ongoing project. goPRS is a suite of software packages comprising of goPRS Enterprise, goPRS Web, goPRS Intelligence, goPRS Learn, and goPRS eGP.
 The figure below depicts goPRS structure.